 If you are not a dentist, but would like to volunteer, there are other opportunities.
 Please contact us here.

-Dr. Eugenio de Jesus speaks to students and parents at the primary school, Centro Educativo Rafael Tomas Diaz Arias, where the project is currently operating.
+Dr. Eugenio de Jesus speaks to students and parents at the primary school, Centro Educativo Rafael Tomas Diaz Arias.

 Students have a look at the portable dental equipment.

-The school is located in the province of Monseñor Nouel in the center of the Dominican Republic.
-This area is in a mountainous region far from the tourist areas of the north and south coasts.
+The schools are located in the province of Monseñor Nouel in the center of the Dominican Republic.
+This is a mountainous region far from the tourist areas of the north and south coasts.

 Results for Centro Educativo Rafael Tomas Diaz Arias (2015-2019)